gcataldi96/ed-lgt/README.md

         git clone --recursive git@github.com:gcataldi96/ed-su2.git

-2) Add the simsio library as a submodule (it should be already there)
+2a) (ignore it unless you create the repo for the first time) Add the simsio library as a submodule (it should be already there)

         git submodule add https://github.com/rgbmrc/simsio.git
         git add .
         git commit -m "Add simsio submodule to the TTN code"

+2b) Update and get all the submodules

+        git submodule update
+        git submodule recursive

 3) Create the Environment with all the needed python packages

         conda env create -f ed-su2/environment.yml
-        conda activate su2
+        conda activate ed

 Enjoy 👏